These Chocolate Mint Crinkle Cookies are irresistible & one of our Holiday baking favs. Vegan & Gluten-free

 - Roll into a ball.

 - Roll into the fine sugar.

 - Roll in the powdered sugar.
-Don’t be stingy with the power part.
-The more covered it is, the prettier the crinkly tops will be.
+Don’t be stingy, the more covered it is, the prettier the crinkly tops will be.

-Chocolaty, fudgy centers, topped with a dramatic snowy, sweet powder make for the perfect holiday cookie
+Chocolatey, fudgy centers, topped with a dramatic snowy, sweet powder make for the perfect holiday cookie.

 - 1 C. sifted powered cane sugar

 For the Dough:

 - 1/2 C. organic, cane sugar